 The following are instructions for the preparation of a Standard dilution series which will be used to generate the standard curve.
 The standard curve is then used to determine the concentration of target antigen in unknown samples (see the Calculation of Results section).
+Prepare standards 15 minutes before running the assay.
 The following will prepare sufficient volumes to run the Standard dilution series in duplicate.
-Reconstituted Standard and prepared standard dilutions should be used immediately and not stored for future use.
+Resuspended standard and prepared standard dilutions should be used immediately and not stored for future use.

-Standard Stock Solution (x Units): Briefly centrifuge the vial to ensure that all lyophilisate is collected at the bottom of the vial.
-Reconstitute 1 tube of lyophilized Standard with x ml of Sample Diluent.
+Standard Stock Solution (10000 pg/ml): Briefly centrifuge the vial to ensure that all lyophilisate is collected at the bottom of the vial.
+Resuspend 1 tube of Standard with 1.0 ml of Sample Diluent.
 Incubate at room temperature for 10 minutes with gentle agitation (avoid foaming).